 The Misdiagnosis Of Rising Damp

 Misdiagnosing rising damp from other forms of dampness is not uncommon – this is why it is important to employ the services of a damp specialist to correctly identify the type of dampness in the property.
 One common misdiagnosis is that if you see a tide mark on your wall, it is automatically assumed that this is a rising damp problem.

-If there are external defects such as faulty guttering or overgrown vegetation on the gutters this is often associated with a penetrating damp issue as opposed to rising damp.
-For more information about how to identify penetrating damp click the following link.
+If there are external defects such as faulty guttering or overgrown vegetation on the gutters this is often associated with signs of penetrating damp as opposed to rising damp.

 It is also important to note that you might not have an effective damp proof course already installed in your property over last 20 years.
 If you are seeing mould appearing on walls this could be a sign of dampness as a result of condensation.
 The main difference between rising damp and the other forms of damp is that it cannot occur above the first floor as moisture rises from the soil onto the walls of the property.

 What To Do Next?